thecoreyford/Exploring-Reflection-and-Engagment-with-an-AI-based-CST/README.md

 ---

 # Files and Folders

-## 1_DESIGN
-This folder contains the Auxiliary materials for Section 3 of the paper - Design.

 ### Design_Iterations.pdf
-Screenshots across all the iterations with the different designers, with explanation of the changes inbetween each iteration.
+Screenshots across all the iterations with the different designers, with explanation of the changes inbetween each iteration for Section 3.1 of the paper.

-## 2_USER_STUDY
-This folder contains the Auxiliary materials for Section 4 of the paper - User Study.

 ### Interview_Codebook.xlsx
 The codes from the interview transcript, sorted and re-iterated on following a thematic analysis approach.